Perpenda · LLM Systems for PMs

 The path

 One path, in v1.
 LLM Systems for PMs.
-Fifteen units are published; the last five — the operating-phase units — lock from real closed-beta signal rather than from the armchair.
+Fifteen units are published; more are shaped by the closed beta, rather than planned from the armchair.

 § 01